AGEC Law: what does it say?

 - The obligation of a single label for all in order to standardize sorting and the ways of proceeding: triman logo for example.

-- Regarding the formula, cosmetic brands will initially have to inform consumers about the possible presence of endocrine disruptors such as microplastic in their beauty products.
+- Regarding the formula, cosmetic brands will initially have to inform consumers about the possible presence of endocrine disruptors in their beauty products.
 These informations must be in full public access and free of charge on the internet.
 In a second phase, they will have to stop selling beauty products containing “any substance in the state of microplastic”, and this from January 1, 2026.
 Detailed informations on these requirements can be found on the website of the National Assembly (France).

 What obligations and prohibitions of the AGEC law for cosmetics in 2022?